-The technology is well developed, tested and commercially available.
+Research and development perspectives The technology is well developed, tested and commercially available.
 No significant research and development are expected.

-Examples of market standard technology See [1]
+Examples of market standard technology See [1, p.
+309-310]

-The electric boilers are very similar to the one described in [1], and the prediction of cost and performance follows the same trend.
-The cost of high-pressure hot water boilers is identical to the one described in [1].
-The cost of steam boilers is slightly higher due to larger boilers [2], but it also follows the trend of [1].
+The electric boilers are very similar to the one described in [1, p.
+310], and the prediction of cost and performance follows the same trend.
+The cost of high-pressure hot water boilers and steam boilers is based on information from suppliers [2] and [3].